Anaconda (character): Serpent Society

 Anaconda escapes prison and seeks out Sidewinder for payment from her first mission.
 He gives her a share of the money and invites her to join the Serpent Society.
-At her orientation, Sidewinder groups Anaconda together with Cobra and the Rattler to perform an initiation test: stealing equipment from the bankrupt Brand Corporation.
+At her orientation, Sidewinder groups Anaconda together with Cobra and Rattler to perform an initiation test: stealing equipment from the bankrupt Brand Corporation.
 Constrictor, annoyed with the idea of the Serpent Society, spies on Anaconda's group and calls the Avengers to tip them off.
 Anaconda attempts to crush Captain America's bones, but one well-placed hit of his shield knocks her out, and she is taken to jail.

 Teleported out by Sidewinder, Anaconda visits Constrictor, beating him to near death.
-Anaconda also participated in a mission to murder MODOK, but is knocked out early in the fight.
+Anaconda also participates in a mission to murder MODOK, but is knocked out early in the fight.
 However, her teammates Cottonmouth and Death Adder are able to kill MODOK and bring his corpse to A.I.M. for the large sum profit they were promised.
 Soon after, Death Adder is murdered by the Scourge of the Underworld.
 Anaconda vows to find the murderer and avenge Death Adder.

 Anaconda later becomes romantically involved with Puff Adder, a new member of the Serpent Society.
 They and Rock Python are sent to retrieve Diamondback, who has escaped her death sentence.
 Their kidnapping attempt is interrupted by an invitation to join Superia's all-female villain group, the Femizons.
 After the Femizons disband, Anaconda rejoins the Serpent Society.

 Anaconda later joins S.H.I.E.L.D.'s espionage team, the Six Pack.
 She eventually turns on them, along with Constrictor, Solo, and Domino, to join forces with Cable, who is trying to create a sanctuary.
 She continues to work with the Six Pack as they commit acts of terrorism in Rumekistan to diminish Cable's reputation.
 Cable exacts revenge on the Six Pack by defeating them all and returning them to the United States.